DinoChiesa/Apigee-Java-TOTP/README.md

 | issuer   | community.apigee.com          |

-Your URL and your barcode will be different.
+If you use different parameters, your URL and your barcode will be different.
 Scan the resulting barcode with the Google Authenticator app on your mobile device, and it will begin generating TOTP codes for your parameters.

 ## Disclaimer